dadkakdead/MyBoss/README.md

 ### What is the right data format? ###
 Take a look at [example input data].
 Basic rules:
-1. Each spreadsheet represents a full org strructure.
+1. Each spreadsheet represents a full org structure.
 It must include all employees.
 2. One employee — one line.
 3. Minimum required data for every employee (not CEO) - 4 fields:
     - Employee Surname